Staging + Open Houses

 Staging appeals to a lot of sellers, but often they balk at having to pay for it.

-If that sounds like you, there are affordable ways to work with a staging expert.
+Staging fees start around $5,000 for a studio, and can go up to $25,000 for apartments with more than three bedrooms.
+If that sounds like too much, there are affordable ways to work with a staging expert.
 Perhaps you just need a professional eye to come and help rearrange and edit what you already have, or give just one or two rooms a thorough redo.
-Lots of stagers offer a range of packages to accommodate most budgets.

-And make no mistake: Empty apartments don’t sell.
-They seem too small and lack personality.
 Case in point: When it came down to choosing between two apartments in the same building, one of Franco’s clients went with the staged one, despite having a less desirable northern exposure than the empty one facing south.
 Brokers and stagers have plenty of tales like this.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.